-Meanwhile, Chelsea face Leicester in the FA Cup final and both of those sides are currently in the top four in the Premier League.
-If they stay there, they will qualify for the Champions League, meaning the Europa League qualifying spot for winning the FA Cup will be passed on to the next highest-ranked Premier League side which has not qualified for a UEFA competition.
+Meanwhile, Leicester remain on course to qualify for the Champions League through their Premier League position.
+That means their Europa League qualifying spot for winning the FA Cup will be passed on to the next highest-ranked Premier League side which has not qualified for a UEFA competition.

-Provided Chelsea and Leicester remain in the top five - or Thomas Tuchel's side go on to lift the Champions League - the Premier League's seventh-placed team will qualify for the Europa Conference League next season.
+Provided Leicester remain in their current league place, the Premier League's seventh-placed team will qualify for the Europa Conference League next season.

 Club by club - who needs what to qualify for Europe

-Remaining games: Newcastle (away), Brighton (away), Everton (home), Chelsea (Champions League final)
+Remaining games: Brighton (away), Everton (home), Chelsea (Champions League final)

 Courtesy of being crowned Premier League champions, City will be in the Champions League next season - and they could, of course, still win the trophy this year in May 29's final.